Elizabeth Street, Brisbane

-Elizabeth Street is a major street in the centre of the city in Brisbane, Queensland, Australia.
-The street was one of the earliest in Brisbane being established at the beginning of settlement in Brisbane as Moreton Bay penal settlement.
-Today, most of the street is fronted by low-level retail outlets, with an increase in mixed use skyscrapers being recently constructed.
+Elizabeth Street is a major street in the central business district of Brisbane, Queensland, Australia.
+The street was one of the earliest in Brisbane, having been constructed around the same time as the establishment of the Moreton Bay penal settlement.
+Today, most of the street is fronted by low-level retail outlets, with an increase in mixed-use skyscrapers being recently constructed.

 Geography

 Major shopping arcades on Elizabeth Street include The Myer Centre, Marcarthur Central and the Elizabeth Arcade.
 The Brisbane Hilton hotel has it main entrance on Elizabeth Street.
 The offices at Central Plaza Two have their entrance at the easterly end or downtown part of the street.

 There is good pedestrian access around the street, such as pathways near the General Post Office and access to the Queen Street bus station via the Myer Centre.
 The street runs parallel to and south of the city's central mall in Queen Street.
 To ease congestion in the Brisbane central business district traffic direction is one-way from west to east.

 At the top of the street nearest the Brisbane River is William Street and exit ramps from the Riverside Expressway.
 Between this intersection and George Street is the Queens Gardens, a small open park.
 Adjacent to this is the Treasury Building and the Conrad Treasury Casino, which is open 24 hours a day.

 Elizabeth Street was one of various Brisbane locations used in the filming of the 2015 motion picture San Andreas.
 The street was used to represent downtown San Francisco after a major earthquake struck that city, with over 300 extras participating in the shooting of the scene.